Sexual inhibition

 A sexual inhibition is a conscious or subconscious constraint or curtailment by a person of behavior relating to specific sexual matters or practices, a discussion of sexual matters or viewing certain sexual material.
 To some extent such inhibitions may arise from cultural and social influences and conditioning, as well as from personal factors, including sexual orientation.
 In most partner relationships, the level of inhibition tends to decrease the higher the level of trust that develops between the partners.
 Such inhibitions also tend to decrease with improvements in a person's confidence in their sexuality.
 A person may take a drug, such as alcohol, to reduce their level of inhibition.

-Though a person can be regarded as being sexually inhibited if they irrationally fear of or are excessively averse to any sexual practice or discourse, the term is normally not applied to a person who refrains from certain sexual activities on moral and rational grounds (such as desire to avoid pregnancy or contracting a disease) or due to a psychological disorder.
+Though a person can be regarded as being sexually inhibited if they irrationally fear or are excessively averse to any sexual practice or discourse, the term is normally not applied to a person who refrains from certain sexual activities on moral and rational grounds (such as desire to avoid pregnancy or contracting a disease) or due to a psychological disorder.
 A person may also refrain from sexual activity with a particular person by choice or because of a simple disliking of that particular activity or person, for whatever reason.
-The person whose advances are rejected may dismiss the rejection as being due to a sexual inhibition.
+The person whose advances are rejected may dismiss the rejection as being due to sexual inhibition.

 On the other hand, a person may be regarded as having low sexual inhibitions when they welcome a variety of non-conventional erotic practices.
 Hypersexuality is typically associated with lowered sexual inhibitions, and alcohol and some drugs can affect a person's social and sexual inhibitions.